Medical Laboratory Technology

 Please see the Admissions Information Book below for program requirements, minimum eligibility requirements, applicant ranking criteria, and other important information for prospective students.

 Medical Laboratory Technology A.A.S.
-Admissions Information Book Spring 2024
+Admissions Information Book Spring 2025 Cycle

 Information Sessions